kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/accessibility@iJIqi7ngpGHWAqtgdjgxB.md

 # Accessibility

-Website accessibility means making sites usable by everyone, including those with disabilities.
-This involves clear design, like text for images, keyboard navigation, good color contrast, and captions.
-Following accessibility rules helps all users, not just those with disabilities, and can also help with legal compliance and reaching more people.
+Website accessibility ensures sites are usable by everyone, including people with disabilities.
+Involves alt text for images, keyboard navigation, color contrast, and captions.
+Benefits all users, supports legal compliance, and expands audience reach.

 Visit the following resources to learn more: